Oracle Complexity Separation in Convex Optimization: Problem Statement and Contributions

-\pd{We elaborate more on the comparison with the existing methods in Section \ref{mot_ex}, where we consider two particular examples: Kernel SVM and regularized soft-max minimization motivated by Bayesian non-parametric approach to log-density estimation. }
+\pd{We elaborate more on the comparison with the existing methods in Section \ref{exp}, where we consider two particular examples: Kernel Support Vector Machine (SVM) and regularized soft-max minimization motivated by Bayesian non-parametric approach to log-density estimation. }

-\pd{Finally, as a part of our contribution and as a corollary of our general framework, we propose accelerated algorithms for the three settings described above without strong convexity assumption on $f$.
+\pd{Finally, as a part of our contribution and as a corollary of our general framework, we propose accelerated algorithms for the three settings described above without strong convexity assumption for $f$.
 In all the cases our framework is quite flexible and may use different accelerated methods as a building block to achieve oracle complexity separation. }